 16 – Content Promotion Strategy

 Creating content is one step, but the real priority is getting it seen.
 Start by promoting it on all appropriate platforms.
 Not all posts are built the same, so if you’re looking to share a post across all social platforms, make sure it is edited to work for all platforms.
 (Ex: adjusting image size, rewording language, adjusting calls to action)

 If you’re a newer brand, share your blog posts and content in your newsletter.
 Not only are you getting your content seen, but you could be reaching new potential followers.

 Pop-ups are an effective strategy markets use to garner conversion rates higher than 40%.
 Depending on how much content you have on the page, passive viewers may not scroll down to where you can convert them.
 A pop-up puts important information like announcements or your email list sign up right in front of their eyes.

 But aren’t pop-ups annoying?
 Not when they’ve been strategically set at the 30% mark of the page!
 This allows engaged readers to scroll through the site as normal, only giving them the pop-up at the point where they expect to be hooked.
 This way they’re more likely to convert to the CTA you just put in front of them.

-For more information, check out our website https://web321.co or @web321co on all social media channels.
+For more information, check out our website https://web321.co or @web321co on LinkedIn, Facebook and Instagram.